 Get Confidential Help 24/7.
 Call Today!(844) 616-3400

-If you or a loved one is currently seeking an MDMA addiction treatment program or would simply like to learn more about the dangers of MDMA abuse, we invite you to call our helpline.
+If you or a loved one is currently seeking an addiction treatment program, reach out to AddictionResource.net today for more information.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.